ChrisSantosLang/redscience/docs/source/usecases.rst

 ---------------------------------------

-We create more comprehensive olympics by adding events that make different demands on players.
+We create more comprehensive olympics by adding events that make more diverse demands on players.
 For example:

 #.
 Identify the most comprehensive olympics via the comparison page
 #.
-Use the comparison page to identify an event that makes unique demands,
+Use the comparison page to identify an essential event in that olympics,
    then fine-tune tools for that specific event (see `Benchmark social designs`_).
 #.
 Contrast the best tools for that event to the best tools for other
    events to understand which tools’ biases are particularly advantageous for that event.
 #.
-Clone the event and tweak its design to make one of those biases even
+Clone the event and tweak its design to make those biases even
    more advantageous.
 #.
-Use the comparison page to confirm that the new event is even more
+Use the comparison page to confirm that swapping-in the new event makes
-   unique, and that a new Olympics including that event is now the most comprehensive.
+   the olympics more comprehensive.

 Elevate reality above experimentation
 -------------------------------------